truefoundry/cognita/README.md

     -   One using OpenAI functions, OpenAI compatible LLMs and Embeddings.
 Can be used either by setting `TFY_API_KEY` or `OPENAI_API_KEY`
     -   Another using entirely OpenSource LLMs (th' [Ollama](https://ollama.com/library)) and OpenSource Embeddings (e.g: [mixbread](https://www.mixedbread.ai/blog/mxbai-embed-large-v1)).
         > Both of these scripts can be used as a reference for your own use case.
-    -   Sample scripts are in the `local` folder.
+    -   Sample scripts for data ingestion and execution are given in the `local` folder.

 -   To run RAG locally using OpenAI compatible functions,